microsoft/OpenAIWorkshop/labs/Lab_2_Data_Analytics/README.md

 - **SQL Query Writing Assistant**: Translates business question into SQL query language, then executes and displays the result.

 - **Data Analysis Assistant**: A more sophisticated application to perform advanced data analytics such as statisical analysis and forecasting.
-Here we demonstrate the use of [Chain of Thought](https://arxiv.org/abs/2201.11903) and [React](https://arxiv.org/abs/2210.03629) techniques to perform multi-step processing where the next step in the chain also depends on the observation/result from the previous step.
+Here we demonstrate the use of [Chain of Thought](https://arxiv.org/abs/2201.11903) and [ReAct](https://arxiv.org/abs/2210.03629) techniques to perform multi-step processing where the next step in the chain also depends on the observation/result from the previous step.

-### First Appication: Use SQL Query Writing Assistant
+### SQL Query Writing Assistant:

 ![](../../documents/media/da_assistant2.png)